MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 A survey invitation record is created for each survey email that's sent, either manually or with Power Automate.
 The survey invitations associated with a survey are available on the **Send** tab.

-The following survey invitation statistics are displayed in the upper part of the page, and an **Invites tracking**<!--Shubham, can you ask the UI people to change this?
-It's a violation of the Writing Style Guide to use "invite" for "invitation" (see https://styleguides.azurewebsites.net/StyleGuide/Read?id=2700&topicid=36391).--> chart is displayed below the statistics:
+The following survey invitation statistics are displayed in the upper part of the page, and an **Invites tracking** chart is displayed below the statistics:

-- **Total invites**<!--Should be "Total invitations".-->: Displays the total number of survey invitations sent.
+- **Total invites**: Displays the total number of survey invitations sent.

 - **Responses**: Displays the total number of recipients who responded to the survey invitations.

 - **Not responded**: Displays the total number of recipients who haven't responded to the survey invitations.
-A pie chart is displayed that shows the distribution of survey invitations by status:<!--Suggested.
-If you don't like it, we'll need to write around "statuses" (it can't be plural). -->
+A pie chart is displayed that shows the distribution of survey invitations by status:

     - **Unread**: The survey invitation email wasn't read.